 When not working in a lab you can find Felix working on building costumes and props used for various conventions or volunteer events.
 His love of Star Wars has also led him to organizations such as the 501st Legion who participate for various events such as charity events or just cheering up children going through a hard time through the use of Star Wars character costumes as well as the Theresa Sondra Jacobs Foundation who build experiences through the uses of props to bring smiles to children and adults of all ages and circumstances.

 Matt is an experienced Droid builder and founder of the Hampton Roads Droid Builders.
 Matt has training as a biomedical equipment technician and grew up building boats and computers with his father.
 He retired from the army due to wounds sustained in Iraq and found droid building in 2010 and built several r series (R2) and founded the Hampton Roads R2 Builder’s club.
 For years it was just him and would do events on his own until the release of the force awakens and BB-8.
 The renewal of interest had others seek out an join the club and he changed the name to the Hampton Roads Droid Builders to incorporate all the different droids; his main area of expertise is the R series but have been doing a lot of work with BB-8.
-He has been building the Foundation’s fully functional BB-8 unit.
-The plan is that he will be building the R2 is to have a 2-3-2 mechanical design clear plexiglass skins removable outer shells for the legs, the R2 (R4-K5) unit will have an extra new programming station with several different Arduino based systems that can be unplugged and plugged back in.
+He help built the Foundation’s fully functional BB-8 unit.
+He is currently building the R2 unit for the I-ARTS program.
+This R2 unit will have an extra new programming station with several different Arduino based systems.
 With R2 we can teach not only electrical but mechanical and optical we are planning to use a projection system to teach kids how it works.
 With so many different control systems including I2c, Bluetooth Wi-Fi the communications between mechanical and electrical are really well refined and for kids, watching somethings start as an electron a command and end as a physical robotic command is amazing.
 R2 D2 can be a basic robot or an extremely advanced, something as simple as a 3200 chip to control or to a fully functional desktop computer inside for complex response and all interactive.

 David has been involved in the competitive robotic world since 1996.
 During that time, David was able to learn and practice the skills of engineering science and technology.
 The robot was just a tool that brought people together.
 The true goal of the programs was to inspire the next generation of innovators.